click on the menu below to navigate this site

 We left Queralbs for the border town of La Seu d'Urgell.
 It took three hours to drive through the astounding Pyrenees Mountains to get there.

-Are only stop was in the other small border town of Puigcerda.
-The road through the Pyrenees rose up to 2,000 meters (6,000) and took us through one of the most beautiful mountain passes I have even driven through.
-Heavily forested valleys, grass covered slops, topped by rocky peaks.
-High country weather can change quickly and on our drive the temperature dropped to 16c (61f) and it rained on and off.
+Our only stop was in the small border town of Puigcerdà.
+The road through the Pyrenees rose up to 2,000 meters (6,000 feet) and took us through one of the most beautiful mountain passes I have ever driven through.
+Heavily forested valleys, grass-covered slopes, and rocky peaks made the drive unforgettable.
+High-country weather can change quickly, and on our drive, the temperature dropped to 16°C (61°F), and it rained on and off.

-In the little Spanish/French border town of Puigcerda we bought fresh fruit for lunch, used an ATM to increase our ever depleting supply of Euros, and found a Vodaphone shop to top up our mobile phone.
-Unlike Barcelona this place was not touristy at all but rather a real example of local living.
+In the little Spanish/French border town of Puigcerdà, we bought fresh fruit for lunch, used an ATM to increase our ever-depleting supply of Euros, and found a Vodafone shop to top up our mobile phone.
+Unlike Barcelona, this place was not touristy at all but rather a real example of local living.

-And like so many towns in Spain at its center lay the old section which was full of labyrinth like streets and the remains of a very old church.
-In this part of Spain the language is a mish mash of French and Spanish, and no one speaks English.
-So it took all of my meager language skills, and the patience of the locals, for me to locate the phone shop.
-I diligently used my translator to write out the complex question.
+Like so many towns in Spain, its center was full of labyrinth-like streets and the remains of a very old church.
+In this part of Spain, the language is a mishmash of French and Spanish, and no one speaks English.
+It took all my meager language skills, and the patience of the locals, to locate the phone shop.
+I diligently used my translator to write out a complex question.
 I articulated it to a local, who looked on in horror as I destroyed the pronunciation.
-The look went from horror to a smile as they tried to fathom my destruction of their grammar.
-Then I stood stunned at the fast flowing flood of their reply overwhelmed me.
-From here we both resorted to gesticulations and drawing maps; which worked better for everyone.
+Their expression changed from horror to a smile as they tried to fathom my destruction of their grammar.
+From there, we both resorted to gesticulations and drawing maps, which worked better for everyone.

 Everything seems new in Andorra.

-It did not take long to drive from Spain to Andorra, just and hour or so.
+It did not take long to drive from Spain to Andorra - just an hour or so.
 The scenery really changes as you leave Spain.

 The views are worth the climbing.

-The Pyrenees Mountains seem distant but as you drive on into Andorra the mountains get up close and personal.
-Andorra is basically a country that sits in a valley of the tallest peaks of the Pyrenees.
-You have two steep cliffs on either side of you no matter where you go.
-Because everything is in or on the cliffs there is really only one road.
-But everything seems new and shiny in Andorra.
-All the buildings and roads look new.
-Andorra has two main incomes from tourism and banking.
-The best skiing in the Pyrenees is in Andorra and I guess the best banking in Europe; nudge, nudge, wink, wink, say no more.
+The Pyrenees Mountains seem distant, but as you drive on into Andorra, the mountains get up close and personal.
+Andorra is basically a country that sits in a valley surrounded by the tallest peaks of the Pyrenees.
+Everywhere you go, there are steep cliffs on either side.
+Because everything is built on or in the cliffs, there is really only one road.
+However, everything in Andorra seems new and shiny.
+The buildings and roads look new.
+Andorra's economy is driven by tourism and banking.
+The best skiing in the Pyrenees is in Andorra, and I guess the best banking in Europe - nudge, nudge, wink, wink, say no more.
 Andorra is a parliamentary co-principality with the President of France and the Bishop of Urgell (Catalonia), Spain, as co-princes, in a duumvirate.

-But regardless of its politics it sure is a beautiful place and in summer the hiking is spectacular.
+Regardless of its politics, it sure is a beautiful place, and in summer, the hiking is spectacular.
 Julia and I went out for our first walk as soon as we had checked into the hotel.
 What a pleasure the views and air were.
-Of course hiking in Andorra means climbing up and coming down, there is very little level ground.
-Still the exertion on our part was well worth the result.
+Of course, hiking in Andorra means climbing up and coming down, as there is very little level ground.
+Still, the exertion was well worth the result.

 Andorra Hike Video